rust-lang/reference/src/inline-assembly.md

 The result of using other directives is assembler-specific (and may cause an error, or may be accepted as-is).

 r[asm.directives.stateful]
-If inline assembly includes any "stateful" directive that modifies how subsequent assembly is processed, the block must undo the effects of any such directives before the inline assembly ends.
+If inline assembly includes any "stateful" directive that modifies how subsequent assembly is processed, the assembly code must undo the effects of any such directives before the inline assembly ends.

 r[asm.directives.supported-directives]
 The following directives are guaranteed to be supported by the assembler: